Let’s be honest: You aren’t likely to click on a snooze-inducing headline like “Eat More Vegetables and Protein, Less Fat and Sugar to Lose Weight.”

 But the desire for that shock factor may end up misleading readers with sensationalized headlines and oversimplified conclusions.

-“The media tends to blow up a research study and create headlines that target people’s fears,” says Krista Haynes, R.D., and nutrition manager at Beachbody.
+“The media tends to blow up a research study and create headlines that target people’s fears,” says Krista Maguire, R.D., and senior nutrition manager at BODi.

 Another problem with weight-loss trend stories is that there are too many bold, generalized recommendations based on little solid scientific evidence, says Lisa Hayim of thewellnecessities.com, M.S., R.D., nutritionist based in Great Neck, N.Y.

 “One day, low fat is best for weight loss, the next, we wake up to learn that high fat is best,” she says.
 “These trends don’t take into consideration that every person is different, and their ability to metabolize and use nutrients is very different depending on their gender, age, body composition, and exercise regimen.”